GeneralBots/botbook/src/09-tools/external-apis.md

 ### Bearer Token (via Headers)

-Currently, BotServer's GET keyword doesn't support custom headers directly.
+Currently, botserver's GET keyword doesn't support custom headers directly.
 For APIs requiring Bearer tokens or custom headers, you need to:
 1. Use proxy endpoints that add authentication
 2. Or use APIs that support key-in-URL authentication